Skip to Main Content

 *It is highly recommended that you set up saved searches and alerts for an alternatives search.
 This will help to maintain current awareness of your protocol and new publications fitting your search criteria.*

-These are instructions on how to set up a saved search and a search alert in PubMed.
+Below, please find instructions on how to set up a saved search and a search alert in PubMed.

 1.)
 Once you have developed an effective serach strategy in PubMed, Click the "Create Alert" icon underneath the search box.